nervosnetwork/ckb/rpc/README.md

 ### Type `TransactionWithStatus`

-JSON view of a transaction as well as its status.
+The JSON view of a transaction as well as its status.

 #### Fields

-`TransactionWithStatus` is a JSON object with following fields.
+`TransactionWithStatus` is a JSON object with the following fields.

 *   `transaction`: [`TransactionView`](#type-transactionview) - The transaction.